20 Stupid Is As Stupid Does

 Uzza: The circling, yes.

-Archie: This fellow Tabari may be a wise man but an even wiser man said that "stupid is as stupid does."
+Archie: This fellow Tabari may be a wise man, and the fastest guy ever with a feather and bowl of ink, but an even wiser man said that "stupid is as stupid does."

 Uzza: My father was not a stupid man.
 And how are the rituals of the Hajj any more stupid than those of the Catholics?
 Like associating eating a piece of flat bread with eating a piece of God as part of their worship.

-Archie: He is not a fool who recognizes that he has been played for a fool, and Catholics have been deserting that church for years now.
+Archie: He is not a fool who recognizes that he has been played for a fool, and Catholics have been deserting their church for years now.
 They've wised up.

 Bob: I don't remember Forest Gump saying that thing about fools not being fools?